Overheard at World Agri-Tech – 11 talking points for the sector to ponder

 Both Phil Bicknell and Patrick Pagani from European farmer group Copa-Cogena told me they have confidence that carbon credits will prove a viable income source for farmers.
 The EU, for example, is developing a comprehensive policy framework for carbon credits in the agriculture sector, centred around the Carbon Removal Certification Framework (CRCF).

 But the market is still developing, and a lack of standardisation makes it difficult to quantify total credit sales.
 That means data is crucial.
 Sectors, therefore, like regen ag and MRV (measurement, reporting, and verification) are hot trends keenly eyed by investors.
-Projects in Europe are keen to garner greater knowledge about soil health.
+Projects in Europe, meanwhile, are keen to garner greater knowledge about soil health.
 Understanding soil health is crucial for adapting agricultural practices and maintaining food production in changing conditions.

 But the need for data raises questions of trust.
 Will farmers trust ‘big ag’ with their data and allow companies to access and use it?
-Can ‘big ag’ even be trusted to deliver the innovation that’s needed for a more environmentally sustainable and productive food system?
+Can ‘big ag’ be trusted to deliver the innovation that’s needed for a more environmentally sustainable and productive food system?
 These are concerns that need to be addressed.

 There are other issues about whether policy will prove effective.
 The European Court of Auditors, for example, has just reviewed the EU’s reform of agriculture subsidies and found a “noticeable gap” between farming incentives and the EU’s overall green targets.